Their success is my success.

 As we ‘live’ together in the classroom, students and teachers alike learn about the talents and challenges of those who come from diverse backgrounds and different experiences.
 Through creating and talking about meaningful artworks, we find common ground and celebrate the unique ideas we each contribute to the class community.
 I believe firmly that increasing the depth of my own cultural competency is as important as any other aspect of professional growth.
 It is the human connection, the empathetic moments of sharing meaningful experiences and cultivating relationships, that brings joy to my life as an educator.

 Leading our pre-service teachers to develop this capacity and increase self-awareness is crucial to their preparation for working in the real world with all students.
+Moving towards authentic inclusivity is an ongoing goal.
 It is an honor to prepare the next generation of educators, for ours is work that will challenge and uplift, shining the light of knowledge and compassion long into the future.